Aircraft lease: Market

+Lease types

 Wet lease

 A wet lease is a leasing arrangement whereby one airline (the lessor) provides an aircraft, complete crew, maintenance, and insurance (ACMI) to another airline or other type of business acting as a broker of air travel (the lessee), which pays by hours operated.
 The lessee provides fuel and covers airport fees, and any other duties, taxes, etc. The flight uses the flight number of the lessee.
 A wet lease generally lasts 1–24 months.
 A wet lease is typically utilized during peak traffic seasons or annual heavy maintenance checks, or to initiate new routes.
 A wet-leased aircraft may be used to fly services into countries where the lessee is banned from operating.
 It can also be used to replace unavailable capacity or to circumvent regulatory or political restrictions.

 They can also be considered a form of charter whereby the lessor provides minimum operating services, including ACMI, and the lessee provides the balance of services along with flight numbers.
 In all other forms of charter, the lessor provides the flight numbers.
 Variations of a wet lease include a code share arrangement, a block seat agreement, and a capacity purchase agreement.

 Wet leases are occasionally used for political reasons.
 For instance, EgyptAir, an Egyptian government enterprise, for many years was not allowed to fly to Israel under its own name, as a matter of Egyptian government policy.
-Hence Egyptian flights from Cairo to Tel Aviv were operated by Air Sinai, which wet-leased from EgyptAir to circumvent the political issue.
+Hence Egyptian civilian flights from Cairo to Tel Aviv, required to exist under the terms of the Egypt–Israel peace treaty of 1979, were operated by Air Sinai, which wet-leased from EgyptAir to circumvent the political issue.
 In 2021, Egypt changed its policy and EgyptAir started operating flights to Israel under its own banner.

 The global wet lease market is projected to grow from US$7.35 billion in 2019 to US$10.9 billion in 2029, a compound annual growth rate (CAGR) of 4.1%.